Collectible Microcomputers

 Buy it from Amazon

-The history of early computers is a poorly documented subject and the amount of misinformation out there is incredible.
+The history of early microcomputers is a poorly documented subject and the amount of misinformation available is incredible.
 That’s why it is such a pleasure to read a book by someone knowledgeable about the subject.
 Collectible Microcomputers is just that book, a reference book for classic computers.

 Long-time TRS-80 users may remember Michael Nadeau as a frequent contributor to 80 Micro, serving as senior copy editor, executive editor, and later editor-in-chief.
-He was also the coordinator of the 80 Micro Anniversary issue.
+He was also editor-in-chief of HOT CoCo magazine and the coordinator of the 80 Micro Anniversary issue.

-It is obvious that a great deal of research must have gone into this book.
-After a short introduction and a chapter covering collecting tips, the bulk of the book is devoted to a section titled “Microcomputers A to Z”.
-That section lists computer companies in alphabetical order with an entry for each computer manufactured by that company.
+It is obvious that an enormous amount of research has gone into this book.
+After a short introduction and a chapter covering collecting tips, the bulk of the book is devoted to a section titled “Microcomputers A to Z.” That section lists computer companies in alphabetical order with an entry for each computer manufactured by the company.
 Details are given for over 700 computers including:

 • date of release